Economy of the United States

-The United States is a highly developed mixed economy.
-It is the world's largest economy by nominal GDP, and the second-largest by purchasing power parity (PPP) behind China.
-It has the world's seventh-highest per capita GDP (nominal) and the eighth-highest per capita GDP (PPP) as of 2022.
-The U.S. accounted for 24.7% of the global economy in 2022 in nominal terms, and around 15.5% in PPP terms.
-The U.S. dollar is the currency of record most used in international transactions and is the world's foremost reserve currency, backed by a large U.S. treasuries market, its role as the reference standard for the petrodollar system, and its linked eurodollar.
+The United States has a highly developed diversified market economy.
+It is the world's largest economy by nominal GDP and second largest by purchasing power parity (PPP).
+As of 2025, it has the world's ninth highest nominal GDP per capita and eleventh highest GDP per capita by PPP.
+According to the World Bank, the U.S. accounted for 14.8% of the global aggregate GDP in 2024 in purchasing power parity terms and 26.2% in nominal terms.
+The U.S. dollar is the currency most used in international transactions and the world's foremost reserve currency, backed by a large U.S. treasuries market, its role as the reference standard for the petrodollar system, and its linked eurodollar.
 Several countries use it as their official currency and in others it is the de facto currency.
+Since the end of World War II, the economy has achieved relatively steady growth, low unemployment and inflation, and rapid advances in technology.